M1shanik/Harmony-bridge-farm/README.md

 ## Prerequisites

-- Topup your account with BNB in BSC network
+- Top up your account with BNB in BSC network
 - Add private keys to data.txt (one line - one key)
 - You might change min/max delay between accounts in harmony-bridge-bsc.py